comelz/quark/README.md

 ## Config files

-Each package in `quark` can list it's own dependency in a `subprojects.quark` file:
+Each package in `quark` can list its own dependency in a `subprojects.quark` file:

 ```json
 {